Medical Laboratory Science Program

 MLS 4359.
 Foundations of Immunohematology.

-This course for non-MLS majors is a foundational study of theoretical aspects of major blood groups with emphasis on grouping and typing, antibody detection and identification, compatibility testing and component therapy in blood transfusion service.
-This course may not be used for MLS major.
+This course provides non‑MLS majors with an introduction to fundamental concepts in immunohematology and transfusion medicine.
+Students explore the characteristics of major blood group systems, antibody formation, and the basic principles underlying compatibility testing and blood component selection.
+Emphasis is placed on understanding conditions associated with transfusion practice, including serologic patterns related to transfusion reactions and other immune‑mediated responses.
+Content supports the interpretation of routine blood bank information encountered in healthcare settings and strengthens students’ scientific literacy as they prepare for careers in allied health, biological sciences, or related fields.
+The course may not be applied toward the MLS major.
 Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] and BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 and CHEM 1341 and CHEM 1141 and CHEM 1342 and CHEM 1142 and MLS 3320 all with a grade of "C" or better.

 MLS 4360.
 Immunohematology.

-This course is a study of theoretical aspects of major blood groups with emphasis on grouping and typing, antibody detection and identification, compatibility testing and component therapy in blood transfusion service.
+This course provides an in‑depth study of immunohematology principles and their application in transfusion medicine.
+Students examine the genetics, biochemistry, and serologic characteristics of major blood group systems and analyze the formation and clinical significance of red cell antibodies.
+Emphasis is placed on antibody detection and identification, pretransfusion compatibility testing, donor qualification criteria, and the selection and use of blood components.
+Content also addresses conditions associated with transfusion practice, including serologic findings linked to transfusion reactions and other immune‑mediated responses.
+The course builds the theoretical foundation required for safe and effective blood bank practice in clinical laboratory settings and supports preparation for advanced laboratory applications.
 Prerequisite: [MATH 1315 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471] and BIO 1330 and BIO 1130 and BIO 1331 and BIO 1131 and CHEM 1341 and CHEM 1141 and CHEM 1342 and CHEM 1142 all with a grade of "C" or better.

 MLS 4361.
 Medical Laboratory Research Methods.